Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 ## Frequently Asked Questions

-**Q: Which AI should I use — ChatGPT or Claude?**
+**Q: Which AI should I use?**

-A: Both work.
-Claude tends to be slightly better at long, multi-step instructional tasks; ChatGPT is fine.
-Use whichever you're comfortable with.
+A: Use whichever AI assistant you're comfortable with.
+The important part is to paste the full setup prompt and keep the same conversation open while you work through the phases.

-**Q: Do I need a paid plan?**
+**Q: Do I need a paid AI plan?**

-A: No. The free tier of either is enough for this setup.
+A: Not necessarily.
+Use a plan that supports a conversation long enough to work through the setup prompt.

 **Q: Can I do this on my phone?**